sarwanand24/Tiofy/README.md

 The **Tiofy Restaurant Application** is tailored for restaurant owners, enabling them to manage orders, monitor earnings, and oversee restaurant activity effectively.

+*Because running a restaurant is tough, but managing it shouldn't be harder than perfecting your secret recipe! 🍲😄*

 ---

 ### 🔍 Bottom Navbar Overview